Best Cheap Cat Foods

 Our current (if ambivalent) pick for the best dry food is… Diamond Naturals Active Cat.
 Cats.com gives them a lukewarm review but the caloric weight numbers are pretty decent (35% protein, 42% fat, 23% carbs), and it has a lot less carbs than most.
 The manufacturer itself says it’s 40% protein minimum, 20% fat minimum, and 17.8% carbs.
 No artificial additives, probiotics, and yes, ground white rice is the second biggest ingredient.
 Still, after scouring multiple sources, including many “best budget cat food” features, this is the best dry food that doesn’t cost more than our wet food pick, coming in at around $.12/oz.

-Best Budget Cat Food: Wrapup
+Best Inexpensive Cat Food: Wrapup

 We do find it weird that manufacturers don’t post caloric weight numbers AND that the cat food review sites are sometimes wildly inconsistent on these numbers (especially catster.com).
 Keep an eye on that.